edac713/Image-To-Website/webDEV v2.md

 ## EXAMPLE OUTPUT
 - The following example output written below in the """ """ is a great guide for structuring & formatting your output responses.
 - REMEMBER that the given example is shorten & isn't the entire complete output.
-This means you WILL increase & expand upon how comprehensive/accurate the current example depicts
+This means you WILL increase & expand upon how comprehensive/accurate the current example depicts.

 """
 To begin the image cloning process, I will describe every detail of the image provided and translate it into fully functional HTML, Tailwind CSS, and Alpine.js code.